 We pour into these walls on Sunday morning, with our heads collectively rimming the windows to outside observation.
 We envy.
 We compare our blessings, laying claim to our collection of “things” to proper filial thinking.
 But should we judge the outsiders, the less fortunate?
 Should we instead judge ourselves?
 At least, we older ones who know better?
 The young, we program and coerce with crooked guidance.
 No sword and shield here.
 The war didn’t come to our shores.

-Our clothing speaks of leisure and wealth.
+No armor – Just the softness of our clothing that expresses leisure and wealth.
 Sinners of his type were not welcome here, visibly dirty, dusted and caked with deed and life’s struggles.

 The sound of a single gun shot rang out in the distance, cutting through the second hymn of the morning.
 I turned to look out the other window at the eastern border of the wall being built around our community.
 I folded my hands and whispered to my wife.
 “Thank God, the wall was nearly complete.”